 I decided, a couple of years ago, to replace some of the "Barbie" Dolls I had when I was a kid.
 I bought a few, traded up when I could and even found some of the outfits I had for my teenaged dolls.
 I had "Bubblecut Barbie", "Midge" of course (I had to have someone for Barbie to interact with) and even had a "Francie" doll, Barbie's cousin, that had a long ponytail that would grow or shorten at my whim!
 Fantastic!
 I scored and found one of each and a couple of outfits.
 I have them put away and when my niece is older and able to understand their importance, she'll have them.

 Another doll that had special meaning to me was a doll named "Penny Brite".
 I got Penny Brite when I was five years old, from Santa, and had clothes and plenty of other 'necessities' for a little youngster doll that looked a little like Shirley Temple, come to think of it.
 I found one of those too!
 It now has a special place, along with my Barbie's.
+It's fun, to take a memory trip through your childhood and it's easy via the ebay highway.
+Sometimes I just look and I buy occasionally.
+Either way, its a nice way to pass the time while I sip on a good cup of coffee.

 No comments: